 - calculation of net assets and cash flow history;

-- analysis of the status of accounting, tax, personnel and financial statements;
+- analysis of the state of accounting, tax, personnel and financial statements;

-- study of other issues, depending on the customer’s request.
+- investigation of other issues, depending on the customer’s request.

-The compliance procedure is to conduct an independent verification of the company for compliance with applicable law.
-Such a verification looks like an internal control system that allows you to manage risks, in particular the risks of holding companies and executives accountable.
-Compliance is focused on preliminary systematic monitoring of events that may result in non-compliance with the established requirements of law.
+The compliance procedure consists of conducting an independent audit of the company’s activities for compliance with the current legislation.
+Such an audit is rather an internal control system that allows you to manage risks, in particular the risks of holding companies and managers accountable.
+The main focus of compliance is aimed at preliminary system monitoring of events that may lead to non-compliance with the established requirements of the law.

-At present, the compliance procedure is one of the most important activities of organization in connection with increased responsibility for non-compliance with the law.
+Currently, the compliance procedure is one of the most significant activities of organizations in connection with increased liability for non-compliance with legislation.

-In view of the importance of the risks of bringing responsibility, it is necessary to use a well-developed methodology for building a compliance system, an internal control and risk management system.
+Due to the importance of the risks of bringing to responsibility, it is necessary to use a well-established methodology for building a compliance system, an internal control and risk management system.

-The main objective of compliance is to minimize legal and reputational risks arising from violations of legal norms or professional and ethical standards.
+The main goal of compliance is to minimize legal and reputational risks arising from violations of legislation or professional and ethical standards.

-Non-compliance may lead to the sanctions by regulatory authorities, significant financial losses or loss of reputation.
-For example, if an organization must be accredited, then in case of problems in the field of compliance, accreditation can be revoked.
-Or, violation of fire safety rules at a manufacturing enterprise or in crowded places may result in proceedings with state supervisory authorities.
+The consequence of non-compliance may be the application of sanctions by regulatory authorities, significant financial losses, or loss of reputation.
+For example, if an organization needs to be accredited, then in case of compliance problems, the accreditation may be revoked, or, a violation of fire safety rules at a manufacturing plant or in crowded places may lead to proceedings with state supervisory authorities.

-Compliance does not include any specific measures but a set of requirements.
-Thus, this concept is complex, which includes many widely applicable regulatory standards, such as labor protection, fire safety, personal data.
+Compliance does not include any specific measures, but a set of requirements.
+Thus, this concept is complex, which includes many widely used regulatory norms, such as labor protection, fire safety, personal data.

 Compliance is applied in many areas: